enokseth/IMEI-BALCKBIRD/README.md

 # IMEI-BALCKBIRD
-Must be a fenerator of IMEI
+Must be a generator of IMEI